 All travelers must complete an online Travel Authorization form 1 to 3 days before their departure and pay a $75 fee, which covers the cost of COVID-19 testing in Bermuda.
-As part of completing the form, all travelers must upload proof of a negative COVID PCR test result that was obtained within 5 days of arrival in Bermuda.
+As part of completing the form, all travelers must upload proof of a negative COVID RT-PCR test result that was obtained within 4 days of arrival in Bermuda.

 All travelers, including Bermuda residents, will then be tested upon arrival in Bermuda.

-Unvaccinated travelers must wear a Traveler Wristband for the first 14 days of their trip and quarantine for at least 4 days.
-They will undergo testing on days 4, 8, and 14 of their trip and they can end their quarantine if they receive a negative result from their day 4 test.
+Unvaccinated travelers must present proof of a reservation at a Quarantine Hotel and quarantine there for 14 days.
+They will undergo testing on day 13 of their trip and they can end their quarantine if they receive a negative result from that test.